Euro zone back in firing line over growth, lowflation, Greece

 Merkel made no mention of international pressure on Berlin, underlined in a U.S. Treasury report to Congress on Wednesday, to do more to revive growth, saying only: “We can show in Germany that growth and investment can be strengthened without abandoning the path of consolidation.”

-Merkel’s government is focused on achieving a balanced budget in 2015 for the first time since 1969, and determined not to be blown off course by demands for a big public works program.
+Merkel’s “Grand Coalition” is single-mindedly focused on achieving a balanced budget in 2015 for the first time since 1969, and determined not to be blown off course by demands for a big public works programme.

 The U.S. report spelled out more politely what German Finance Minister Wolfgang Schaeuble heard in blunt terms from critics at the annual International Monetary Fund meetings last week.